 If the police officer files a report stating that you are at fault for a motorcycle accident, you could face an uphill battle recovering compensation for your injuries.
 However, all is not lost.
 Our team of attorneys uses accident reconstruction experts and experienced investigators who can determine exactly what happened during the accident.
 Their efforts can ensure your family can receive financial compensation for your damages.

 Rosenfeld Injury Lawyers LLC represents victims of motorcycle accidents and other types of professional negligence.
-Our law firm has successfully prosecuted cases for our clients who were injured by the negligent actions of others.
-Our attorneys are available to answer any legal questions on how to receive the monetary compensation you deserve if your injuries occurred in an accident and you are not sure who is at fault.
+Our law firm has successfully resolved cases for our clients who were injured by the negligent actions of others.
+Our attorneys are available to answer any legal questions about how to receive the monetary compensation you deserve.
 Should you have additional questions, we invite you to contact our office for a free review of your legal rights.

 I Might Have Been at Fault.
 Can I Still Receive Benefits?

 Yes, even if you were at fault for causing the vehicle accident, you can still receive insurance benefits to pay for your hospital expenses, medical bills, and other damages.
 Being at fault for another's injuries does not exempt you from getting financial support.
 It is important to understand that proving liability is not just the police officer's job, but also the responsibility of your personal injury attorney.
 Your lawyer can make a strong argument with the claims adjuster to support how you saw the accident unfold.

 Understanding the Police Report

 Law enforcement does not always arrive on the scene of the accident before the vehicles have been moved to the side of the road.
 When police officers come, they must document what happened in an official report.
 Sometimes, when officers do not arrive at the crash scene, the official report might be filled out at the police station where they have limited access to resources to describe exactly how the event happened.